ids/mule-cifs-connector/README.md

 After fetching this repo type:

-`mvn compile install`
+`mvn install -DskipTests`

-This will install the `mule-cifs-connector` in your local maven repository.
+This will install the `mule-cifs-connector` in your local maven repository. `install -DskipTests` is required as the _Test Suite_ depends on the manual setup of a CIFS share.

-You may also want to run the __Test Suite__ to ensure operation:
+You may also want to perform the required setup and run the _Test Suite_ to ensure operation:

 `mvn clean test`

 > __Note__ that you will need to update the `test-mule-config.xml` Mulesoft test configuration with a valid CIFS configuration, and ensure the necessary sample file is in place.
 The tests assume that the share specified contains a file called `test.xml`.
 Before running the test suite make sure to perform the necessary setup, with the correct credentials and CIFS share information.
+Review the [test-mule-config.xml](src/test/resources/test-mule-config.xml) for specific details before execution.

 ## Setup